UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-An object with two titleInfo elements and one having an attribute of type="alternative".
+An object with two :code:`titleInfo` elements and one having an attribute of :code:`type="alternative"`.

 Justification
 ^^^^^^^^^^^^^

 Keeping direct mapping simple.

 Xpath